Micklefield: Mining history

 The area had been a site of coal mining since the 13th century.
 In 1835 and 1836, Micklefield Colliery was sunk.
 A second colliery, Peckfield, was sunk between 1872 and 1875, producing high volatile bituminous coal in the Westphalian Coal Measures..
 Peckfield was still open at the time of nationalisation.
 After the financial year 1965–66, plans began to close the colliery, which was nearing exhaustion.
 Owing to the being one of the nearest collieries to the new Selby Coalfield, the Peckfield workforce was amongst the first to have the offer of relocation to Selby on the pit's closure in 1980.
 The Peckfield site remained open for the washing of coal from nearby Ledston Luck Colliery until the end of the 1982–83 financial year.
 The site is now a landfill.

-In first half of the 20th century, two seams of coal were worked.
+In the first half of the 20th century, two seams of coal were worked.
 The first was the Beeston seam at 170–180 yards depth; the second was a deeper Blackbed seam at 210–220 yards.

 Up to the 1980s the pit was served by a 2' 6" gauge rail link which transported coal from Ledston Luck Mine to the south, from where the coal could be shipped via the mainline rail.

 The pit came into operation in the 1870s and was the location of an enormous explosion on 30 April 1896, in which 63 of the 300 workers (men and boys) died.
 Twenty died from the explosion, the rest from afterdamp.
 Only four of the 23 pit ponies survived the disaster.
 Ninety children were rendered fatherless in the disaster, and plaques in the village school, church and pub are dedicated to their loss.